Outer Banks: History

 The Outer Banks is one of the most culturally distinctive areas of the East Coast of the United States.
 The Outer Banks were inhabited before the arrival of Europeans, with small branches of larger tribes, such as the Algonquin speaking Chowanoke, Secotan and Poteskeet living semi-nomadic lives.
-Oftentimes Native Americans would use the barrier islands facing the Atlantic Ocean for fishing in the summer, and reside on Roanoke Island or the North Carolina mainland in the winter.
+Oftentimes, Native Americans would use the barrier islands facing the Atlantic Ocean for fishing in the summer, and reside on Roanoke Island or the North Carolina mainland in the winter.

-European explorers to the Outer Banks as far back as the 1500s noted encountering the friendly Hatteras Island and Outer Banks Natives, noting their hospitality to foreign explorers as well as their happiness and overall quality of life.
+European explorers to the Outer Banks in the 16th century noted encountering friendly Native Americans from Hatteras Island and Outer Banks, noting their hospitality to foreign explorers as well as their happiness and overall quality of life.
 European-borne diseases and migration to the mainland were likely the main causes for the decline of the Native population.
 The most notable event was the attempted colonization of Roanoke by the English, beginning in 1584.
-Much later, in December 1903 on the dunes of Kitty Hawk, North Carolina, two brothers, Orville and Wilbur Wright, from Dayton, Ohio flew their Wright Flyer for 12 seconds, performing the first heavier-than-air flight in recorded history, cementing the state of North Carolina with the moniker "First in Flight".
+Much later, in December 1903, on the dunes of Kitty Hawk, North Carolina, two brothers, Orville and Wilbur Wright, from Dayton, Ohio, flew their Wright Flyer for 12 seconds, performing the first heavier-than-air flight in recorded history, cementing the state of North Carolina with the moniker "First in Flight".

-Before bridges were built in the 1930s, the only form of transport between or off the islands was by boat, which allowed for the islands to stay isolated from much of the rest of the mainland.
+Before bridges were built in the 1930s, the only form of transport between or off the islands was by boat, which allowed the islands to stay isolated from much of the rest of the mainland.
 This helped to preserve the maritime culture and the distinctive Outer Banks accent or brogue, which sounds more like an English accent than it does an American accent.
 Many "bankers" have often been mistaken for being from England or Ireland when traveling to areas outside of the Outer Banks.
 The brogue is more distinctive the further south one travels on the Outer Banks, and is thickest on Ocracoke Island and Harkers Island.